Dealing With a Partner With Depression and Sleep Apnea

 They will tend to stay less with their family and relationships and to spend more time sleeping.

-From your inactivity in the social life of the family to negative attitude, all this will affect your home life and social life.
-These problems may contribute to marital conflict and divorce.
+Sleep apnea can deeply affect your quality of life.
+From your inactivity in family's social life to negative attitude throughout the day, all this will affect your home and social life.

 Believe it or not, depression can appear when sleep apnea is successfully treated.
 But why a person would become depressed after successful therapy?